Animadversio/Animadversio.github.io/_drafts/2019-06-28 Constrained CMA-ES Algorithm.md

 Note that, for non-eigen vector direction $y$, $y^T\Sigma y=\|A^Ty\|=Var(y^Tx)$ describe the distribution / expansion on the $y$ axis.
 Thus the simple way to expand or contract the distribution in some direction is to add rank-1 matrix to the covariate matrix $\Sigma+ cyy^T$ would expand the distribution in y direction if $c>0$.

 So for CMA-ES, we want the distribution to expand in the direction that is most probable to yield lower objective functions.

 # Boundary Handling Method

+The constraint is usually defined by a function on the optimization space $g(x)$. $g(x)\leq0$ define the feasible zone.

+## Resampling

+In the sample generation phase, it's easy to evaluate the feasibility function and only select the feasible offsprings.

+## Covariance Matrix Adaptation